mono/website/_posts/2018-05-29-mono-on-aix-and-ibm-i.md

 ### What’s a “naidnE?”

-One particularly nerve-wracking issue that bugged me while trying to bootstrap was with the Decimal type returning a completely bogus value when dividing, causing a non-sense overflow condition.
+One particularly nerve-racking issue that bugged me while trying to bootstrap was with the Decimal type returning a completely bogus value when dividing, causing a non-sense overflow condition.
 Because of constant inlining, this occurred when building the BCL, so it was hard to put off.
 With some careful